Multiscale Modeling of Vacancy-Cluster Interactions and Solute Clustering Kinetics in Multicomponent Alloys: Results

 \subsection{Impacts on residual vacancy concentrations for diffusion}

-In multicomponent alloys, the vacancy concentration is influenced not only by heat treatment conditions but also by the chemical composition and spatial distribution of solute atoms.
-These solute atoms can aggregate to form clusters that effectively bind vacancies, thereby altering the concentration of mobile vacancies in the lattice.
-The effective binding energy to a given solute cluster, denoted as $\tilde{E}^{\text{clu}}_{\text{bind}}$, derived from the absorbing Markov chain model, offers a rigorous and quantitative framework for evaluating the impact of various types and sizes of solute clusters on excess vacancy concentrations.
-Yang \textit{et al.}~\cite{yang2021natural} reviewed prior studies~\cite{vincent2006solute,vincent2008precipitation,soisson2007cuprecipitation,francis2016microalloying,wang2017precipitation} and summarized the equilibrium vacancy concentration as a function of temperature.
-In this framework, the total number of vacancies is categorized into three distinct groups:
+In multicomponent alloys, the long-time solute clustering kinetics during quenching and natural aging are strongly governed by the concentration of residual vacancies in the matrix that remain available for solute diffusion.
+These residual vacancy concentrations are significantly influenced by interactions between vacancies and solute atoms (or solute clusters), which can effectively trap vacancies and thus reduce the number of mobile vacancies in the matrix.
+The effective vacancy binding energy to a given solute cluster, denoted as $\tilde{E}^{\text{clu}}_{\text{bind}}$ in Eq.~\ref{eq:effective_binding_energy}, provides a rigorous and quantitative framework to evaluate the influence of various solute cluster types and sizes on residual vacancy concentrations as described in the following analyses.